stephengold/sport/README.md

 + To visualize a `Constraint`, instantiate a `ConstraintGeometry` for each end.
-+ To visualize the faces of a `PhysicsSoftBody`, instantiate a `FacesGeometry` for the body.
++ To visualize the faces of a `PhysicsSoftBody`, instantiate a `FacesGeometry` for it.
-+ To visualize the links of a `PhysicsSoftBody`, instantiate a `LinksGeometry` for the body.
++ To visualize the links of a `PhysicsSoftBody`, instantiate a `LinksGeometry` for it.
-+ To visualize the pins of a `PhysicsSoftBody`, instantiate a `PinsGeometry` for the body.
++ To visualize the pins of a `PhysicsSoftBody`, instantiate a `PinsGeometry` for it.
 + To visualize the wind acting on a `PhysicsSoftBody`, instantiate a `WindVelocityGeometry` for the body.